NZD (Default)

 Up to 50% of us have poor digestive health and suffer from a metabolic condition associated with digestive imbalance.

-Chronic constipation, Indigestion and Acid Reflux, Irritable Bowel Syndrome, and Crohn’s disease are very common.
+Chronic constipation, Indigestion and Acid Reflux, Irritable Bowel Syndrome, and Crohn’s disease are the most common, according to the U.S. Department of Health and Human Services (5)

 Chronic Constipation